ossf/wg-supply-chain-integrity/governance/CHARTER.md

   **Phase 2 (Steering Committee).** Once triggered, the WG's governing body becomes a Steering Committee composed of:

   - i.
-The chairs (§2(a)).
+The chairs (Section 2.a).
   - ii.
 One seat per Technical Initiative at Incubating or Graduated OpenSSF lifecycle stage, held by that TI's designated representative.
   - iii.
-Two seats representing all Technical Initiatives at Sandbox stage collectively, filled by election under §2(e).
+Two seats representing all Technical Initiatives at Sandbox stage collectively, filled by election under Section 2.e.

   Each Steering Committee member holds exactly one vote, regardless of how many roles or seats they might otherwise be eligible for.

   No more than one-third of Steering Committee seats — rounded down, with a minimum of one seat permitted per company — may be held by people affiliated with the same company at any time.
-If seating a TI-designated representative, or an election result, would exceed this cap, the affected TI designates an alternate representative, or, for an elected seat, the next-highest vote-getter under §2(e) is seated instead.
+If seating a TI-designated representative, or an election result, would exceed this cap, the affected TI designates an alternate representative, or, for an elected seat, the next-highest vote-getter under Section 2.e is seated instead.

 - e. **Sandbox-tier seat elections.** The two Sandbox-tier seats are filled by election among nominees put forward by Sandbox-stage Technical Initiatives.
 Each Sandbox-stage TI may submit one nomination; a nominee need not be that TI's lead or designated representative.
 Each Sandbox-stage TI casts one vote for up to two nominees; the two nominees with the most votes are elected.
 Terms are one year, with an election held annually, administered by the chairs.
 Ties are broken by random draw, administered and publicly recorded by the chairs.